 an’ kept runnin’ . . .

 Dylan has only played the song a few times live.
-Here’s a version done at the Newport Folk festival.
+Here’s a version from the Newport Folk Festival.

 and now for something completely different.